-The residents of Sanford House are encouraged to rediscover their passions and inner strength.
+The men and women of Sanford House are encouraged to rediscover their passions and inner strength.
 And because we believe you cannot grow in isolation, our residents build community inside and outside of the therapy room.

 In addition to our residences on Cherry Street and John Street, we bring our clients into the activity of surrounding parks, museums, and local downtown.
 Because these excursions help individuals to establish a sense of safety in their sobriety, our residents are better equipped to transition back to “real life” after treatment.
 Grand Rapids’ town and country landscape is well suited to put relapse prevention skills into practice.